 Business Environment is the organization’s mission, objectives, stakeholders, and activities are understood and prioritized; this information is used to inform cybersecurity roles, responsibilities, and risk management decisions.

 This dimension of developing your risk management plan requires you and your team to assess your organization’s role in the greater business environment - assessing where you sit in other organizations’ supply chain, who is a part of yours, and what dependencies exist there.
-Furthermore assessing the roles and responsibilities within both your organization and the greater ecosystem as they relate to cybersecurity and managing cyber risk.
+Furthermore, assess the roles and responsibilities within both your organization and the greater ecosystem as they relate to cybersecurity, risk owners, and managing cyber risk.

 Governance is “the policies, procedures, and processes to manage and monitor the organization’s regulatory, legal, risk, environmental, and operational requirements are understood and inform the management of cybersecurity risk”